dqops/dqo/docs/integrations/azure-data-factory/index.md

 ## Run checks

+Run checks job in DQOps executes checks depending on your selection.
+You can specify to only those checks that are attached to the specific table on a connection, with a specific names for label, quality dimention, type of checks and much more.

-In Azure Data Factory open Orchestrate to create a new pipeline.
+To create the run checks job in DQOps from Azure Data Factory create a new pipeline and put **Web** activity.

-Put **Web** activity.

 // screen: add-web-activity.png